Master of Science in Nursing (MSN)

 - L592 Nursing Leadership Practicum II (3 cr/150 practicum hours)

 - L580 Nursing Leadership Practicum III (3 cr/225 practicum hours)

 - L596 Seminar in Health Systems Leadership (3 cr)

 - Elective Coursework (6 cr)

-- MSN Core Courses (12 credits) and NLHS Courses (30 credits) are taught online, with some synchronous class sessions that students attend from a distance via videoconference technology.
+- MSN Core Courses (12 credits) and NLHS Courses (30 credits) are taught online, with the potential for some synchronous class sessions that students attend from a distance via videoconference technology.

 - Admission to the Nursing Leadership in Health Systems track is offered for Fall, Spring, and Summer terms.

-- Admission notifications are sent out 2-3 weeks after your completed application (including transcripts and recommendations) is received.
+- Admission notifications are sent out approximately six weeks after the application deadline.

 - You can find detailed application instructions by clicking the Apply Now button at right.